presidentbeef/brat/_posts/2010-10-3-implementing-if.md

     <span class="Special">&quot;</span><span class="Constant">This makes no sense</span><span class="Special">&quot;</span>
 </pre>

 Both of these examples are taking advantage of Brat's syntax to make our new `if` seem natural.
 The "naked" hash syntax will gather all `key : value` pairs into a single hash table and pass it in as the final arguments.
-The `key: value` syntax makes `key` into a string automatically.
+The `key: value` syntax (note the missing space) makes `key` into a string automatically.
 Because we are careful about our condition and hash values, we can omit any commas (passing in functions also helps this).
 Because the "naked" hash syntax can only be used for method arguments, we can throw in some line breaks.

 We can also use it in a completely awkward way: